Adventure is a State of Mind

 A Story

-I have a dream of one day being fluent in a foreign language…any language.
+I have a dream of one day being fluent in a foreign language… any language.
 I know I’ve got a long way to go, but I’ve worked hard enough at learning French that I can usually communicate and understand the basics.
 I’m sure I sound a bit like a young child, but usually I can at least share simple ideas productively.
-I’m telling you all of this to help you understand that while I push myself to speak French when I’m in France, I’m still pretty insecure about my ability to do so.
-And feeling insecure leaves all of us vulnerable to embarrassment and humiliation.
-Hang on to that thought.

 So here’s the story.
 I was in Paris with friends and my oldest niece.
-We had decided that we wanted to visit Père Lachaise Cemetery.
+We decided that we wanted to visit Père Lachaise Cemetery.
 I know it sounds a little morbid, but I love cemeteries and all of the history contained within them.
 Père Lachaise is especially famous because of some of its long-dead inhabitants, including Oscar Wilde, Jim Morrison, Edith Piaf, and Frederic Chopin.

 There is a Père Lachaise metro stop in Paris, and it’s a big cemetery, so we all assumed it would be fairly easy to find once we took the metro from our hotel to the Père Lachaise station.
-Paris is actually pretty good about not only having visible street signs but also having easy to find signs directing visitors to historical sites and famous landmarks.
-All of this said, we exited the metro station and began looking for signs directing us to the cemetery…but we couldn’t find any.
+Paris is actually pretty good about not only having visible street signs but also having easy-to-find signs directing visitors to historical sites and famous landmarks.
+All of this said, we exited the metro station and began looking for signs directing us to the cemetery… but we couldn’t find any.

 I know we looked particularly lost and confused, because an elderly gentleman, slowly walking by with a cane, stopped and asked if we needed help.
 The following is the conversation we shared, with the translation in parentheses and my thoughts in italics: